 At that point I had spent over two decades reading score reports from approximately 30 different tests.
 I was still stumped.

 One of my sons scored above average in almost every category in 5th grade and below average in almost every category in 6th grade.
 Same school.
 Same house.
 Same parents.
 Did that mean his teacher was ineffective?
 Did he blow off the test?
-I don’t know.
-The 6th grade report didn’t tell me.
-It didn’t even acknowledge the 5th grade scores.
+I didn't know.
+The 6th grade report didn't tell me.
+It didn't even acknowledge the 5th grade scores.
 When I asked the school what the scores meant and what they would do with them, I got nothing useful.
-The only thing those test scores allowed me to do was rank my child against children in schools I’d never visited, taught by teachers I’d never met, in towns I’d never been to.
+The only thing those test scores allowed me to do was rank my child against children in schools I'd never visited, taught by teachers I'd never met, in towns I'd never been to.
 The entire apparatus was designed to produce a comparison.
 Not information.
 Not guidance.
 A ranking.
+(My son later admitted to giving no effort on the 6th grade tests!)

 This isn't unique to elementary assessments.
 I wrote last year about the useless PSAT score report that promises personal feedback but delivers a bar graph that even I, with decades of experience in this industry, find useless.
 If we can't make the score reports for one of the most widely-taken tests in the country useful or informative, why are we surprised that parents reach for the thing they can actually understand?